TOAST-DOCS/Compute-Instance/en/terraform-guide.md

 ## Resources

 You may create, modify, or delete resources with Terraform Resources.
-With Terraform, TOAST supports the following to manage resources:
+With Terraform, NHN Cloud supports the following to manage resources:

 * Instance
 * Block Storage